sarkarj/KafkaServer-Python/README.md

     producer.send('Topic1', key=b'RemoteSystem', value=b'Message From a Remote System')

 Check the consumer if it has received the messages sent from the producer through the Kafka service.

+A sample one:
 <img src="./Img/kafkaConsumer.png">

+Kafka takes a message as a sequence of bytes separated into key and value (message payload).
 So this is about the Kafka-Python consumer and producer calling the Kafka microservice running in AWS EC2.